Umm el-Jimal Interim

 A lecture series on contextual subjects and lessons in Arabic will round out the week-day routine.
 Three weekends will be used for travel in Jordan, including a visit to Petra; a post session trip to Jerusalem is included in dates and fee.

 This course may be taken to fulfil the archaeology minor field work requirement, or as a history or general college elective.
 This course will fulfill the CCE requirement.
 Prerequisites: IDIS 240 or permission of the instructor.
-Fee: $3615.
+Fee: about $3600 (exact cost to be determined).